altunidev/altunidev.github.io/docs/blogs/20231031-IndexKnuckles.md

 - Quality Assurance (QA)
     - Overall, the Knuckles are fine.
 However, there have been some who've expressed much disappointment in ensuring the product worked out of the box without RMA.
 - Long Term Reliability
     - "Stick Drift" being one of the biggest complaints I've seen overall.
-At the time of the Index release (2019), hall effect joysticks haven't yet been wide-spread and easily attainable through a supply chain.
+At the time of the Index release (2019), hall effect joysticks hadn't yet been wide-spread and easily attainable through a supply chain.
 Since its first release, the Knuckles haven't seemed to change significantly, if at all, and so the sticks continue to use potentiometer-based angle sensing
 - Durability
     - Essentially, the idea of "if I hit something because I have a screen on my face, I should expect that the thing in my hand shouldn't break instantly".
 Fortunately, I personally never had any experience of this sort of thing happening to me, but I could definitely see a few points in the construction where a non-trivial amount of mechanical stress may affect the structural integrity and cause a few things to snap.
 - Size